jcliff89/ContRespPP/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a resubmission based on previous feedback.
 In this version I have:

-  * Changed the description to not start with 'This package'
+  * Omitted "An implementation of" from the beginning of the description text.
+  * Added \value Rd-tags for ContRespPP S3 print and summary methods.
+  * Added verbose argument to allow console status printing suppression.
+  * Altering vignette and associated doc files to revert to previous user options that were updated.

 ## Test environments